-- 1 SECTION 1.
-Chapter 94C of the General Laws is amended by striking Section 23 and 2 - 3 Section 23. (a) A written prescription for a controlled substance in Schedule II shall - 4 become invalid 90 days after the date of issuance.
+SECTION 1.
+Chapter 94C of the General Laws is hereby amended by striking section 23 and inserting in the place thereof the following section:-

+3 Section 23. (a) A written prescription for a controlled substance in Schedule II shall 4 become invalid 90 days after the date of issuance.